 Acela serves fifteen stations along the NEC.

-Pets On Amtrak’s Acela
+Pets on Amtrak’s Acela

 Small dogs or cats can go on Amtrak’s Acela along with you as you ride the train.
 Before you go, check what types of pets are allowed, pet reservations and fares, approved pet carriers, and additional details.